 The gut is sometimes called your second brain.
 A particularly beautiful microbiome that connects our intestinal flora to our brain via the vagus nerve, among other things.
 The complex system, according to neurologist Ingrid Declercq, is sensitive to melatonin, the neurohormone that triggers your sleep system.

-Our biorhythms are regularly readjusted by certain “zeitgebers,” or factors that reset your clock “more correctly.
+Our biorhythms are regularly adjusted by certain “zeitgebers,” or factors that reset your clock “more correctly.
 Environmental factors such as light and nutrition play an important role here.
-Our sense of hunger and satiety, among other things, is controlled by our biological clock.
-This is also called “chrononutrition.
+Our sense of hunger and satiety is controlled, among other things, by our biological clock.
+We call this “chrononutrition.

 The digestion of food is also regulated thanks to cells in the liver, stomach, pancreas and intestinal system that act on these rhythms.
-This domain is called “chrononutrition,” and attention to it is growing rapidly among sleep researchers.
+Attention to “chrononutrition” is growing rapidly among sleep researchers.

 Fact or fiction?